wartech0/dcs_liberation/README.md

 ## Special Thanks

 First, a big thanks to shdwp, for starting the original DCS Liberation project.

 Then, DCS Liberation uses [pydcs](http://github.com/pydcs/dcs) for mission generation, and nothing would be possible without this.
 It also uses the popular [Mist](https://github.com/mrSkortch/MissionScriptingTools) lua framework for mission scripting.

 Excellent lua scripts DCS Liberation uses as plugins:

-* For the JTAC feature, DCS Liberation embeds Ciribob's JTAC Autolase [script](https://github.com/ciribob/DCS-JTACAutoLaze).
+- For the JTAC feature, DCS Liberation embeds Ciribob's JTAC Autolase [script](https://github.com/ciribob/DCS-JTACAutoLaze).
-* Walder's [Skynet-IADS](https://github.com/walder/Skynet-IADS) is used for Integrated Air Defense System.
+- Walder's [Skynet-IADS](https://github.com/walder/Skynet-IADS) is used for Integrated Air Defense System.

 Please also show some support to these projects !

+# WARNING PLEASE READ

+This repository in its current state ignores all CORS related issues please do not run this in a production enviroment doing so is risky.
+COR related issues will be fixed later with an authentication system.